Chapter 1# General Best Practices for eCommerce UX Audit

 Follow the below best practices for the shopping cart in the header of your website:

-This ensures that the customer can easily see what they’ve added to their cart and how much they’ll be paying.
-Also, use consistent branding elements, such as color, and typography, for the cart icon or button, the mini cart.
+1. Ensure that the customer can easily see what they’ve added to their cart and how much they’ll be paying.

 A perfect shopping cart makes the checkout process more convenient for your customers.
 And the above points will make sure your header cart works as per your user’s expectations.